Eugène Terre'Blanche: Conviction and prison sentence

 On 17 June 2001, Terre'Blanche was sentenced to six years in prison, of which he served three years, for assaulting John Ndzima, a petrol station worker, and the attempted murder of Paul Motshabi, a security guard, in 1996.
 Terre'Blanche denied both accusations.

-One of only three whites in the Rooigrond prison near Mafikeng, during his time in prison he claimed to have become a born-again Christian and to have moderated many of his racist views.
+One of only three whites in the Rooigrond prison near Mafikeng, during his time in prison he claimed to have become a born-again Christian.

 Assault on Ndzima

 The assault on Ndzima occurred after a confrontation over Ndzima's testimony against two white boys who had broken into a pharmacy in Ventersdorp.
 Terre'Blanche said that he merely argued with Ndzima after the burglary, questioning Ndzima's claims to have seen the burglars.
 According to Terre'Blanche, during the argument his dog broke loose and chased Ndzima.
 Terre'Blanche asked the state prosecution to explain why there was no blood on his overall after the alleged assault.
 He claimed that a bogus case had been built against him in order to "bury the conservative element of Afrikaner-nationalism in the shallow grave of injustice".
-The court rejected his claims, concluding that Terre'Blanche had assaulted Ndzime as retribution for testifying against whites.
-Terre'Blanche later pointed out that his defence attorney suddenly resigned as a member of the ultra-conservative white Conservative Party's Volksraad and joined the ANC shortly after the conclusion of the court case.
+The court rejected his claims, concluding that Terre'Blanche had assaulted Ndzima as retribution for testifying against whites.
+Terre'Blanche later said that his defence attorney had resigned as a member of the ultra-conservative white Conservative Party's Volksraad and joined the ANC shortly after the conclusion of the court case.

 Attempted murder of Motshabi

-Security Guard Paul Motshabi was permanently disabled when he was beaten in 1996.
+Security guard Motshabi was permanently disabled when he was beaten by Terre'Blanche in 1996.
 He was crippled and intellectually impaired by brain damage sustained in the attack, and his wife left him.
 He was one of 16 victims of violence in the South Africa's North West who received new houses as part of the national government's campaign to mark 16 days of activism against violence against women and children.

 Terre'Blanche also maintained his innocence in the Motshabi case, stating that he had discovered Motshabi already beaten in a park while patrolling Ventersdorp, after which he took him to hospital.
 Although he was not present when the alleged attack happened, Gabriel Kgosimang, an ex-employee of Terre'Blanche, testified that his former employer had repeatedly beaten Motshabi over the head, upper body, neck and shoulders after he crashed into him with his vehicle.
 The official medical report only cites a single hit to the head.

+Motshabi died due to natural causes on 23 August 2017, aged 48.

 Subsequent disputes

 Terre'Blanche was released on 11 June 2004.
 The AWB website continued to claim that these accusations, along with other scandals involving him, were fabricated by the "Black Government and the left wing media".
-Terre'Blanche subsequently stated that a policeman had identified the real attackers of Motshabi.
+Terre'Blanche subsequently claimed that a policeman had identified the real attackers of Motshabi.
 The names were supposedly contained in a sealed envelope and kept in safekeeping with instructions given that this information would be released in case something "unnatural" should happen to him.
-These names have not yet been released, despite the murder of Terre'Blanche.
+Despite the murder of Terre'Blanche, no names have been released.